 With this system, supporting a mobile workforce simply involves updating the application software on the servers.
 Workers are guaranteed secure and instant access to enterprise applications and personal data, from any device and over any network speed.

-Reduced administration and end user support – Thin clients are far simpler to manage since the thin client OS is deployed centrally and only includes a remote terminal client.
+Reduced administration and end-user support – Thin clients are far simpler to manage since the thin client OS is deployed centrally and only includes a remote terminal client.
 Having a single point of administration reduces overall administration costs and saves on maintenance time.
-Administrators can perform upgrades, deploy patches, applications and virus updates solely on the terminal servers for thousands of users, without having to visit the individual workstations.
+Administrators can perform upgrades, deploy patches, applications, and virus updates solely on the terminal servers for thousands of users, without having to visit the individual workstations.

-Adding or replacing thin clients is far easier – In a server based computing environment, adding desktops for new recruits can be done in a matter of minutes.
+Adding or replacing thin clients is far easier – In a server-based computing environment, adding desktops for new recruits can be done in a matter of minutes.
 Also, should a thin client device fail, the desktop can be restored in minutes simply by replacing the thin client device (they are so cheap you can have a number of them in your store for emergency).

-Increased reliability: Longer MTBF – Thin client devices don’t have moving parts or fans, and therefore have a MTBF (meantime before failure) which is far longer than a normal PC.
+Increased reliability: Longer MTBF – Thin client devices don’t have moving parts or fans, and therefore have a MTBF (mean time before failure) which is far longer than a normal PC.
 Gartner, Inc., reports the average thin client MTBF is about 175,000 hours, compared to 25,000 hours for PCs.

 Increased security: Less risk of viruses – A server operating system is proven to be more secure than a desktop OS.
-Thin clients do away with hard drives and floppy drives and administrators can restrict the access to USB sticks and CD ROMS.
+Thin clients do away with hard drives and floppy drives and administrators can restrict access to USB sticks and CD ROMS.
 This in turn prevents users from loading foreign applications onto the devices, thus increasing security levels and virtually eliminating viruses.
 It is also a secure approach for home working, as no corporate data is downloaded to virus prone home computers.

 Lessens the risk of data theft – Having all data stored on central servers eliminates the risk of important company data falling into the wrong hands should a fat client or notebook be lost or stolen.
 When working from home, there is also no need for corporate data to be transported between office to home on disks or memory cards.

 Disaster recovery: Data is more secure and easier to backup – If a terminal fails, important data isn’t lost since it is stored on the server.
-Having a centralized storage system allows for faster and easier backups as well as efficient disaster recovery.
+Having a centralised storage system allows for faster and easier backups as well as efficient disaster recovery.